 Ongoing Studies: Providing Better Information on Medication Safety in Pregnancy

 MotherToBaby Pregnancy Studies provide much-needed information on medication and vaccine safety in pregnancy.
-Our studies are observational; moms are not asked to take any medications or change their current treatments.
-We simply follow women who have – and women who have not – taken a medication of interest until they deliver their baby, and then follow their babies for a period of time after birth.
+Our studies are observational; people who are pregnant are not asked to take any medications or change their current treatments.
+We simply follow people who are pregnant who have – and who have not – taken a medication of interest until they deliver their baby, and then follow their babies for a period of time after birth.
 We collect information along the way that allows us to determine if the medication/vaccine may pose a risk to a pregnancy or a developing baby.

-Did you know that 9 out of 10 pregnant women in the U.S. take medication, yet many medications currently don’t have enough information on how safe it is to use them during pregnancy?
+Did you know that 9 out of 10 people who are pregnant in the U.S. take medication, yet many medications currently don’t have enough information on how safe it is to use them during pregnancy?

 Our MotherToBaby pregnancy studies research has been instrumental in identifying previously unrecognized exposures that can be harmful to pregnancy, as well as ruling out substantial risk for other medications and vaccines.
-Our goal is to provide women and their health providers with the evidence-based information that they need to make more informed healthcare decisions during pregnancy for the health of both mom and baby.
+Our goal is to provide parents and their health providers with the evidence-based information that they need to make more informed healthcare decisions during pregnancy for the health of the person who is pregnant and their pregnancy.
 To do that, we need your help.

 Find a MotherToBaby Pregnancy Study